General Instrument CP1600: Physical implementation

 A relatively uncommon feature of the CP1600 was its "external branch" concept.
 This was implemented as four pins on the chip, EBCA0 through EBCA3, which held the lower four bits of the BEXT instruction opcode.
 When this instruction is performed, the pins are activated and are used to indicate which of up to sixteen external systems should be sampled.
 Those devices would then respond to the query by setting EBCI pin, and the state of this pin would then determine whether the branch was taken or not.
 This could be used, for instance, to test whether an external device had input data that needed to be processed; the processor could express the value "2" on the EBCA to sample device 2, call the BEXT, and that device would then respond by setting EBCI to true if there was data, causing the processor to jump into the code to read the data from that device.

 This contrasts with the typical solution for handling external devices; most systems have the devices raise an interrupt which causes the processor to call special code, the interrupt handler, which then reads additional data to determine which device called the interrupt.
 This additional data may be presented using dedicated pins on the CPU, but is often presented as a value on the data bus.
 The interrupt handler code then decides which device driver to call to process the data.
 The CP1600 can implement this in fewer instructions; the interrupt handler is simply a series of BEXT instructions pointing at the associated drivers which it runs through one at a time until the device in question sets the EBCI and automatically cause the code to branch.

 In total, implementing a system using the CP1600 often required additional support chips and logic.
 This included a system to multiplex sixteen signals into a single pin if the external branching was being used, and a three-bit-to-eight-line converter to avoid having to decode the bus status signals in external parts.

 Instruction set and registers

+The smallest unit of addressable and writable memory is the 16-bit word; byte addressing is not supported.
+The CP1600 can address 64K words.
 Of the 16-bits available in an instruction opcode, the CP1600 used only 10.
 The remaining 6 bits were marked "Future Use."
-Although the unused bits reduced the code density, special 10-bit wide ROMs were created by General Instrument for embedded systems.
-Additionally there was a SDBD instruction that pieced together a 16-bit argument from two 10-bit ROM reads.
+The 10-bit instructions meant that code stored in a typical byte-oriented ROM would waste six bits per instruction.
+In the era of expensive memory, this was a significant issue.
+To address this, General Instrument also produced special 10-bit ROMs that efficiently stored the instructions.
+As data and addresses would still require 16-bit values, the 1600 included a special SDBD instruction that pieced together a 16-bit argument from two 10-bit ROM reads.